dmulholl/shortcodes/readme.md

     @shortcodes.register('tag')
     def handler(context=None, content=None, pargs=[], kwargs={}):
         ...
+        return replacement_text

 If you specify a closing tag the new shortcode will have block scope:

     @shortcodes.register('tag', 'endtag')
     def handler(context=None, content=None, pargs=[], kwargs={}):
         ...
+        return replacement_text

 A handler function should accept four arguments:

-* `context`: an arbitrary context object
+1. An arbitrary context object.

-* `content`: the shortcode's content as a string in the case of block-scoped shortcodes, or `None` in the case of atomic shortcodes
+2. A string containing the shortcode's content if the shortcode has block-scope; otherwise `None`.

-* `pargs`: a list of the shortcode's positional arguments
+3. A list of positional arguments.

-* `kwargs`: a dictionary of the shortcode's keyword arguments
+4. A dictionary of keyword arguments.

 Positional and keyword arguments are passed as strings.
 The handler function itself should return a string.